bernardoaraujor/corinda/README.md

 [https://github.com/bernardoaraujor/corinda](
 https://github.com/bernardoaraujor/corinda)

+## Disclaimer

+This repository is old and dusty.
+Files stored with Git LFS probably won't work.
+Contact me if you're interested in the project, and I'd be glad to hand them over.

+## Introduction

 Corinda uses concurrent heuristics based on model entropy and relative frequency from sample sets.
 Currently, Corinda has the following sample sets:

  - RockYou